ElementalAlchemist/txircd/INSTALL.md

 Installation instructions
 =========================

 The following steps can be done either directly to the system or in a virtualenv.
-Ensure that you're running txircd in a Python 3 environment.
+Ensure that you're running txircd in a Python 3 environment. txircd requires at least Python 3.6.

 If you're upgrading txircd from 0.4, make sure to run the data_upgrade_from_0.4_py2.py script from setup-utils in the Python 2.7 environment, then upgrade Python and run data_upgrade_from_0.4_py3.py.
 We recommend taking a backup of your database file (no need to back up the yaml file unless you can't get your Python 2.7 environment back) before running the Python 3 conversion.